How to Change Your Web Host Without Negatively Affecting SEO

 Now, it’s time to edit your wp-config file.
 Open the wp-config.php file from the backup you downloaded.

-1. Look for the define(‘DB_NAME,’ ‘db_name’); line, and edit the name to match the name of the database at your new host.
+1. Look for the define(‘DB_NAME,’ ‘db_name’) line, and edit the name to match the database name at your new host.

 Save the changes to your wp-config.php file.